ninjablocks/developer-docs/source/hardwareguides/devkit-factory-reset.rst

 Steps
 ~~~~~

+Note: that the image in the instructions below is not yet ready to be released.
+If you would like to get access to a beta-test version of this image, send an e-mail to <a href="mailto:jon@ninjablocks.com">Jon Seymour</a>.

 1. Download the Ninja Sphere Devkit factory image (https://firmware.sphere.ninja/latest/ubuntu_armhf_trusty_norelease_devkit-stable.img.gz).
 The expected sha1 of the file is listed in the manifest (https://firmware.sphere.ninja/latest/ubuntu_armhf_trusty_norelease_devkit-stable.manifest).
 2. Using the image, re-image a micro SD card that has at least 3GB of capacity using the steps in "Burning an Image" (See - https://developers.ninja/misc/howtos/burning_an_image.html)
 3. Remove the power cable from the devkit